 Owl Pellet Kit

 Dissecting an owl pellet is a great way to learn about the different ecological roles organisms play in their environment.
 Our kit, Dissecting the Food Web: An Owl Pellet Investigation, challenges students to think critically about these ecological roles and to make evidence-based predictions of their own.
 Through hands-on activities, project-based inquiry, and informative science articles, students build scientific and environmental literacy while having fun!
 Go through each lesson and extension activity with the webinar under the Quick Facts section.
+Visit Nasco, our kitting partners, to purchase the kit.

 With this kit students will…